jlcssmaria20/Infohub/database-migration/readme.txt

 1 - current sql, not used in production (local sql) 1.1 - changes in tables
-1.1.1 - alter in columns
+1.1.1 - changes in columns